kxd2795/IGME-230/game treatment.md

 Sound: Hard and crunchy, like Quake 1 sfx.
 UI: Very minimal, you don't need much for a FPS with one weapon.

 ## Gameplay
 Quake style fast paced movement and shooting along with frequent but easy platforming.
 In the volcano tunnel, there are many platforms that you must jump between to go higher and higher.
 Along the way up, you must shoot down dastardly fire imps that threaten to poke you with their sharp claws.
-The floor, which is lava, which is your bride,
+The floor, which is lava, which is your bride, is constantly rising, forcing you to keep going up and up or else face jealous incineration.

 Single hitscan, perfectly accurate.